SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-02-150k-rus-dead-in-ukraine.md

 tanks.

-Now, Russian analysts in the Kremlin know this, and know it much more reliably than some dumb guy with a keyboard at Ch&aacute;teau Weekend using business publications to estimate force levels!
+Now, Russian analysts in the Kremlin know this, and know it much more reliably than some dumb guy with a keyboard at Ch&acirc;teau Weekend using business publications to estimate force levels!
 - Are they telling Putin this stuff already, or will it come as a surprise?
 - Will Putin escalate, potentially to nuclear threats, if he (reasonably) feels cornered by